How Can I Give My Cat a Good Last Day?

 How Can I Remember My Pet?

-There are several ways your kids can remember their pets.
-You can memorialize your pet by creating a unique memento.
-There are several options including: nose print necklaces, paw print paperweights, bead necklaces, and travel marbles.
+There are several ways your kids can remember their pets, including memorializing your cat by creating a unique memento.
+Options include nose print necklaces, paw print paperweights, bead necklaces, and beloved bead keychains.

 Conclusion